Solaris (synchrotron)

-Solaris is the only synchrotron in Central-Eastern Europe.
-Built in Poland in 2015, under the auspices of the Jagiellonian University, it is located on the Campus of the 600th Anniversary of the Jagiellonian University Revival, in the southern part of Krakow.
-It is the central facility of the National Center of Synchrotron Radiation SOLARIS (Narodowe Centrum Promieniowania Synchrotronowego SOLARIS).
+SOLARIS is a synchrotron light source in the city of Kraków in Poland.
+It is the only one facility of its kind in Central-Eastern Europe.
+Built in 2015, under the auspices of the Jagiellonian University, it is located on the Campus of the 600th Anniversary of the Jagiellonian University Revival, in the southern part of the city.
+It is the central facility of the National Synchrotron Radiation Centre SOLARIS (Narodowe Centrum Promieniowania Synchrotronowego SOLARIS).

 The National Synchrotron Radiation Center SOLARIS was built between 2011 and 2014.
 The investment was co-financed by the European Union with funds from the European Regional Development Fund, as part of the Innovative Economy Operational Program for 2007–2013.

-The SOLARIS synchrotron began operation with two beamlines (PEEM/XAS with two end-stations, and UARPES with one end-station).
+The SOLARIS synchrotron began operation with two beamlines (PIRX [PEEM/XAS] with two end-stations, and URANOS [UARPES] with one end-station).
 Ultimately, however, the experimental hall of the Kraków accelerator will house dozens of them.
 In total, the beamlines will be fitted with about twenty end-stations.